defridge/PP4-PT-Booking/README.md

   - The combination of `date` and `time` must be unique across all bookings to prevent double-booking the same time slot.

 This design ensures that the application can effectively manage user bookings, including preventing conflicts and storing all necessary information related to each booking.

+## Site Design

+### Colour-Scheme

+For this website the primary colors are Black (#212529), Red (#DC3545), and White (#ffffff).
+The black in mainly used in the nav and footer elements, with some buttons such as call-to-action button being black also.
+The red is used to give a nice contrast to the black nav and footer elements and is used on most of the buttons throughout the site.
+White is manily used for all the page backgrounds.
+These 3 colours match the colour scheme of the pictures used on the site home page and I really like how these all work together to give a clean and professional look.

+### Typography

+The Montserrat font was used throughout the website.
+This font is from google fonts and was imported into the style sheet.

+### Imagery

+All images on the site are owned by the site designer.